 The sisters here spread their work all over the world relating to The Loreto Congregation, or The Institute of the Blessed Virgin Mary.
 This place is faithful to the Catholic Church.
 The sisters here in Ireland are famous for their work especially in schools and they exert great efforts with several ministries in different parts throughout Ireland.

-They carry out several activities through their centers throughout the world.
+They carry out several activities through their centres throughout the world.
 They have many apartments and houses, each has a chapel, and you are welcomed to visit with great hospitality.

 The sisters here are also a congregation devoted to the Catholic Church.
 Catherine McAuley was the one who established the Mercy Sisters in Ireland, specifically in Dublin in 1831.
 Changing the lives of the poor, the sick and the ignorant was the reason behind its foundation.
 Now, her thoughts and beliefs spread over 9 countries making about 2,077 people spread Catherine’s kindness and love all over the world.